stepchowfun/toast/README.md

 ## Requirements

 - Toast requires [Docker Engine](https://www.docker.com/products/docker-engine) 17.06.0 or later.
 - Only Linux-based Docker images are supported.
-Toast can run on any platform capable of running such images, e.g., macOS with [Docker Desktop](https://www.docker.com/products/docker-desktop).
+Toast can run on any Unix-based platform capable of running such images, e.g., macOS with [Docker Desktop](https://www.docker.com/products/docker-desktop).

 ## Acknowledgements